 And I loved it.
 I couldn't put it down.
 Perhaps because every character is so vivid and believable, and perhaps because it's just so much more than a spy novel.
 It's a novel about obsession, about betrayal, about futility, and the gradual drip-drip effect one one's psyche of having to trust nobody and largely living a lie.
 Smiley himself is unable to rid himself of his nagging fixation with Karla, his opposite number at the KGB; in a series of flashbacks, we learn how a sick, feverish Smiley had the opportunity to recruit Karla as a defector in India once but simply ended up pouring out his marriage woes - and indeed, Smiley is still being humiliated by his wife's indiscretions.
 Smiley's failed marriage becomes inextricably entwined with his attempts to uncover the Circus mole, and a strong sense of melancholy prevails throughout.
 It was almost a wrench to leave Smiley's Cold War world.

-I'll still be posting book reviews too, though.
 Next book on my list, since it's Halloween, is Adam Nevill's The Ritual.